dhiway/cord/README.md

 - origin: The caller of the method, i.e., public address ([ss58](https://substrate.dev/docs/en/knowledgebase/advanced/ss58-address-format)) of the Attester
 - claim_hash: The Claim hash as [blake2b](https://blake2.net/) string used as the key of the entry
 - mtype_hash: The [blake2b](https://blake2.net/) hash of MTYPE used when creating the Claim
-- delegation_id: Optional reference to a delegation which this attestation is based on
+- delegate_id: Optional reference to a delegation which this attestation is based on

 The node verifies the transaction signature and insert it to the state, if the provided attester